top of page

 I met up with my sister at Ah Ma Teochew Kuih (阿嬷潮州糕) at around 10am — was supposed to meet her at Woodlands Checkpoint at 9am.
 She had seated herself on the second floor and ordered Ah Ma's signature coffee (阿嬷特调咖啡) while waiting for me.

 I did not know that dalgona coffee was sweetened iced coffee.
-Unlike hot cappuccino or latte where frothed milk was added onto espresso, dalgona coffee had frothed coffee (after whisked or beaten 400 times) added onto milk and ice cubes.
-It was always a good experience for me to try new coffees although I prefer hot coffee in the morning.
+Unlike hot cappuccino or latte where frothed milk was added onto espresso, dalgona coffee had frothed coffee added onto milk and ice cubes.
+It was good experience for me to try new coffee although I prefer hot coffee in the morning.

 I also bought a jar of Ah Ma's kaya (coconut jam, RM7.50) when footing the bill.
 I had always wanted to try their kaya and it was a good time to go for it since I had just finished my jar of jam.

 It was a hot day, so we decided to book a Grab transport to Pelangi but traffic was a little slow around Jalan Tan Hiok Nee.
-So we took a short walk to MayBank just besides JB City Square Shopping Centre before using the Grab app — I had mobile data this time (Singtel's ReadyRoam service had extended from 7 days to 30 days for 1GB at $5).
+So we took a short walk to MayBank just besides JB City Square Shopping Centre before using the Grab app — I had mobile data this time.
 The journey to Pelangi Leisure Mall was RM6.

 On my last trip to Kluang, just two weeks prior, I visited Kluang Coffee Powder Factory and noticed that they were selling insect repellants — sachets containing coffee beans with additives.
 Inspired by that new find, I did some research on coffee properties and decided to make some insect repellents cum deodorant cum coffee-aroma air freshener for my home.
 I would need to get some (preferably green or unroasted) Robusta coffee beans and small pouches.
 I chose Robusta beans for its strong aroma and highest caffeine content, the substance that kept insects away.